By Emma Athena

 Public hearings happen before city council votes on new policies, and they’re scheduled into council meetings on an as-needed basis.
 These hearings are noted in the meeting agendas, and anyone can sign up to speak about the policy at hand.

 Registration begins at 6 p.m. on the Thursday before the meeting and ends at 5 p.m. the day of the meeting, also via the city’s website.

 Everyone who registers is allowed to speak and given three minutes.
 If speakers wish to “pool” time, two residents can donate their speaking time to a third, who will then have 5 minutes to speak.

 City staff create the agenda.
 The mayor, mayor pro tem and rotating member of council — who together make up the council agenda committee, or CAC — review agendas every week on Monday mornings.
-CAC meetings are also open to the public.
-To attend, email the clerk’s office at email@example.com to request an online link.
+CAC meetings are also open to the public; links are available on the city’s calendar of events: bouldercolorado.gov/events

 Meeting schedules and meeting agendas are posted on the city’s website: https://bouldercolorado.gov/city-council-agendas-and-materials